The Odd Couple (play): Boston tryout

 Simon credited Boston critic Elliot Norton with helping him develop the final act of the play.
 Norton practiced drama criticism when the relationship between the regional critic and playwrights whose shows were undergoing tryouts in their towns were not as adversarial as they were to become.

 Appearing on the public television show Elliot Norton Reviews, during Simon's conversation with the critic, Norton said that the play went "flat" in its final act.
 As it appeared originally at Boston's Colonial Theatre, the characters the Pigeon Sisters did not appear in the final act.

 Simon told The Boston Globe: He invited one of the stars and the writer.
 He loved the play and gave it a wonderful review but he said the third act was lacking something.
 On the show he said, 'You know who I missed in the third act was the Pigeon Sisters,' and it was like a light bulb went off in my head.
 It made an enormous difference in the play.
 I rewrote it and it worked very well.
 I was so grateful to Elliot ...
 Elliot had such a keen eye.
 I don't know if he saved the play or not, but he made it a bigger success.

 Plot overview

-The play and the film both spell Felix's name Ungar, while the television series spells it Unger.
+Felix Ungar, a neurotic, neat freak news writer (a photographer in the television series), is thrown out by his wife, and moves in with his friend Oscar Madison, a slovenly sportswriter.
+Despite Oscar's problems – careless spending, excessive gambling, a poorly kept house filled with spoiled food – he seems to enjoy life.
+Felix, however, seems utterly incapable of enjoying anything and only finds purpose in pointing out his own and other people's mistakes and foibles.
+Even when he tries to do so in a gentle and constructive way, his corrections and suggestions prove extremely annoying to those around him, eventually breaking up the ritual weekly poker game with friends.
+Oscar, his closest friend, feels compelled to throw him out after only a brief time together, though he quickly realizes that Felix has had a positive effect on him.